-- 1. Secure Engineering Design Firm (1-2 months).
-An engineering design firm will be retained to execute the work plan, including design of the geotechnical investigation. - 2.
+- 1. Secure Engineering Design Firm (6 months).
+GAI Consultants, Inc. (GAI) was retained to execute the work plan, including design of the geotechnical investigation. - 2.
 Engineering Design for Geotechnical Investigation (1-2 months).
 A desktop review of available data will be completed, and a preliminary CSM will be developed.
 The preliminary CSM will be used to develop a design for the drilling investigation. - 3.
-Secure Drilling Contractor (1 month, concurrent with Item 2).
-A bid package with the preliminary engineering design for the geotechnical investigation will be sent out to drilling contractors to select one for the geotechnical investigation. - 4.
-Stormwater Site Visit (1 week, concurrent with Items 2 and 3).
-Representatives will visit the site and conduct a review of existing topography and drainage features as described in Section 5.0. - 5.
+Internal File Review (ongoing, concurrent with Items 1 and 2).
+Internal historic files (both hard copy and digital, if applicable) are reviewed to gain an understanding of the former Fly Ash Pond. - 4.
+Initiate File Review with State Agency (1 month, concurrent with Items 2 and 3).
+A file review request was initiated with the Ohio Environmental Protection Agency (OH EPA) to obtain and review any historic files relevant to the former Fly Ash Pond managed by the state. - 5.
+Establish and Coordinate Site Access (1-3 months; concurrent with Items 1 4).Coordinate with entities to schedule the investigation and restrict public access during drilling execution.
+Install access paths to minimize impact to the public facilities to the extent practical during execution of the investigation. - 6.
+Secure Drilling Contractor (1 month, concurrent with Items 2 5).
+A bid package with the preliminary engineering design for the geotechnical investigation will be sent out to drilling contractors to select one for the geotechnical investigation.
+GAI has begun coordination to schedule drilling with preferred vendors. - 7.
+Stormwater Site Visit (1 week, concurrent with Items 2 6).
+Representatives will visit the site and conduct a review of existing topography and drainage features as described in Section 5.0. - 8.
 Geotechnical Investigation and Piezometer Installation (1-2 months).
 The selected drilling contractor will complete the subsurface geotechnical investigation as designed in Item 2 above.
-The subsurface investigation tools and methods are described in Section 3.0. - 6.
-Stormwater Evaluation (2 months, concurrent with Items 2, 3, and 5).
-Calculations and assessments to evaluate stormwater flow over the potential unit, from the potential unit, and infiltration into the potential unit will be completed as described in Section 5.0. - 7.
-Geotechnical Report and CSM Update (4 6 months, concurrent with Item 6).
+The subsurface investigation tools and methods are described in Section 3.0.

+- 9. Stormwater Evaluation (2 months, concurrent with Items 2 8).
+Calculations and assessments to evaluate stormwater flow over the potential unit, from the potential unit, and infiltration into the potential unit will be completed as described in Section 5.0. - 10.
+Geotechnical Report and CSM Update (4 6 months, concurrent with Item 9).
 A report summarizing the drilling program, piezometer installation, monitoring program, and boring information will be prepared.
-An update to the preliminary CSM will also be completed to include all relevant information gathered from the subsurface investigation. - 8.
-Piezometer Data Collection (1 year, concurrent with Items 6 and 7).
+An update to the preliminary CSM will also be completed to include all relevant information gathered from the subsurface investigation. - 11.
+Piezometer Data Collection (10 months, concurrent with Items 9 and 10).
 Data will be collected from the piezometers and other instrumentation installed as part of the Work Plan implementation.
-One year of data is anticipated to be required to demonstrate that groundwater level fluctuation does not create free liquids within the emplaced CCR. - 9.
-Groundwater Evaluation (1 year, concurrent with Items 6 8).
+Ten months of data is anticipated to be collected to reflect the groundwater levels during all four seasons and demonstrate that groundwater level fluctuation does not create free liquids within the emplaced CCR. - 12.
+Groundwater Evaluation (10 months, concurrent with Items 8 11).
 As data is collected from the installed piezometers and other instrumentation, it must be evaluated.
 Data evaluation will occur concurrently with data collection.
-Resources such as groundwater contour maps will be created to help interpret the data and for use in determining whether free liquids exist within the potential legacy CCR surface impoundment. - Determination if Potential Unit Contains Free Liquids (1 year, concurrent with Items 6 9).
-Results from Items 6 through 9 above will be incorporated into the CSM and evaluated to make a determination about whether the potential unit contains free liquids.
+Resources such as groundwater contour maps will be created to help interpret the data and for use in determining whether free liquids exist within the potential legacy CCR surface impoundment. - 13.
+Determination if Potential Unit Contains Free Liquids (10 months, concurrent with Items 8 12).
+Results from Items 8 through 12 above will be incorporated into the CSM and evaluated to make a determination about whether the potential unit contains free liquids.